bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 The tool [CatMyFish](https://github.com/Mr-Un1k0d3r/CatMyFish) by Charles Hamilton([@MrUn1k0d3r](https://twitter.com/mrun1k0d3r)) automates searches and web categorization checking with expireddomains.net and BlueCoat.
 It can be modified to apply more filters to searches or even perform long term monitoring of assets you register.

 Another tool, [DomainHunter](https://github.com/minisllc/domainhunter) by Joe Vest ([@joevest](https://twitter.com/joevest)) & Andrew Chiles ([@andrewchiles](https://twitter.com/andrewchiles)), builds on what CatMyFish did and returns BlueCoat and IBM X-Force categorization, domain age, alternate available TLDs, Archive.org links, and an HTML report.
 Check out the [blog post](http://threatexpress.com/2017/03/leveraging-expired-domains-for-red-team-engagements/) about the tool's release for more details.

+If a previously-registered domain isn't available or you would prefer a self-registered domain, it's possible to categorize domains yourself.
+Using the direct links below or a tool like [Chameleon](https://github.com/mdsecactivebreach/Chameleon) by Dominic Chell ([@domchell](https://twitter.com/domchell)).
+Most categorization products will overlook redirects or cloned content when determining the domain's categorization.
+For more information about Chameleon usage, check out Dominic's post [Categorisation is not a security boundary](https://www.mdsec.co.uk/2017/07/categorisation-is-not-a-security-boundary/).

 Finally, make sure your DNS settings have propogated correctly.
 * [DNS Propogation Checker](https://dnschecker.org/)